 Building a healthier local food system is a tall order.
 It takes commitment, reflection, planning, partnerships, money… and a ton of volunteer work by people throughout our community.
 We are grateful to have had the support and hands of thousands of volunteers from our inception, and are able to continue offering our programs and services because of our Volunteer Program.

 Most of our regular volunteers support the production at Bounty Community Farm and gleaning with Bounty Hunters.
 We receive volunteers from many places including local schools, universities and colleges churches, businesses, and many interested community members.
 We also work with the Sonoma County Volunteer Center, who refers volunteers to us, many of whom need to complete court-appointed service hours.
 If you need to work off hours through the Volunteer Center, let them know you’d like to volunteer with the Bounty Farm!

 There are lots of ways to contribute as a volunteer, depending on your interest, experience, skills and availability.

-If you are interested in volunteering with the Bounty and you’d like to get involved, please fill out the form below.
+If you are interested in volunteering with Petaluma Bounty and would like to get involved, please fill out the Volunteer Interest Form.

 If you are under 18 years old, you’ll need to print off a volunteer waiver, have a parent or guardian sign it, and bring it with you the first time you volunteer with us.